-The best microSD cards in 2023 | Engadget
+The best microSD cards in 2024

 The Application Performance spec, marked by an A symbol, is an indicator of random read/write speeds.
 This is measured in IOPS, or input/output operations per second, rather than MB/s.
 There are two categories here: A1 cards offer a minimum random read speed of 1,500 IOPS and a minimum random write speed of 500 IOPS, while A2 cards bump those up to 4,000 IOPS and 2,000 IOPS, respectively.
 Both ratings also guarantee sequential write speeds of at least 10 MB/s.

-Most people should look for a card with V30, U3 and A2 ratings.
-It’s totally possible to get a solid card without those: A U1 card might be worth it if you just need a cheap option with a high capacity to hold files, for example.
+To keep it simple, most people should look for a card with V30, U3 and A2 ratings.
+It’s totally possible to get a solid card without those: A U1 card might be worth it if you just need a cheap, high-capacity option, for example.
 V60 and V90 cards are worth a look if you’re serious about shooting high-resolution photos and video as well.
-But generally speaking, cards with the certifications above should provide the best blend of price and performance today.
+But overall, cards with the certifications above should provide the best blend of price and performance today.

 It’s important to emphasize that these ratings are baselines.
-Many V30 cards offer significantly higher write speeds than 30 MB/s, for instance, and some A1 cards can outperform some A2 models in practice.
+Most V30 cards offer significantly higher write speeds than 30 MB/s, for instance, and some A1 cards can outperform some A2 models in practice.
 The speeds advertised by manufacturers aren’t always 100 percent accurate, either: Sometimes the card will be slower in real-world use, other times it may actually be a bit faster.

 UHS bus speeds

 The other spec to note is the card’s bus interface.
 Most microSD cards available today are UHS-I, which have a theoretical maximum speed of 104 MB/s.
 There are also UHS-II cards, which have an extra row of pins on the back and can reach up to 312 MB/s.
-(A newer UHS-III standard exists as well but hasn’t seen wide adoption just yet.)
+(A UHS-III standard exists as well but hasn’t seen wide adoption.)
 These are labeled on the card with a Roman numeral I or II.

-The absolute fastest microSD cards right now are UHS-II cards, and they’re usually the ones with V60 or V90 ratings.
+The fastest microSD cards you can buy right now are UHS-II cards, and they’re usually the ones with V60 or V90 ratings.
 If you shoot lots of 4K to 8K video or frequently use burst mode to capture ultra high-res photos, the performance gains of a good UHS-II card can save you time.

-But these are much more expensive than UHS-I cards: This 128GB model from ProGrade Digital, for example, is a relative bargain at $55.
-You need a device that’s compatible with the UHS-II interface to see any benefits, too, and as we were putting this guide together, stock for UHS-II cards was spotty.
-For now, the higher speeds aren’t worth the price premium for the vast majority of people, so we mostly stuck to UHS-I options.
+But these are much more expensive than UHS-I cards: This 128GB Lexar Professional Gold model, for instance, is a relative bargain at $40.
+While that's less than many UHS-II models we’ve seen in the past, it's still more than double the typical price of our top pick mentioned below.
+You need a device that’s compatible with the UHS-II interface to see any benefits, too, and stock for UHS-II cards is generally spottier.
+For now, the higher speeds aren’t worth the price premium for most people, so we stuck mostly to UHS-I cards here.

+We’ll also note Samsung’s announcement earlier this year of a new 256GB microSD card based on an entirely different standard called SD Express.
+This is theoretically much faster than any UHS-I or UHS-II option: Samsung claims this specific model can reach sequential read speeds up to a whopping 800 MB/s.
+For context, that’d be quicker than some older SSDs.
+SD Express has technically been around for several years but hasn’t seen wide adoption, so exactly how this card performs in reality — and how much it’ll cost — remains to be seen.
+We’ll test the device once it becomes available, which Samsung says will be sometime later in 2024.

 A note on card readers, the Nintendo Switch and Steam Deck